MontiCore/cd4analysis/README.md

 symbol table, and then checks whether the model satisfies all context conditions.
 Only errors or success are printed.

 For trying this out, copy the `CDCLI.jar` into a directory of your choice.
-Afterwards, create a text file `Example.cd` containing the following simple CD
-(please note that like in Java, filename and modelname in the file are equal):
+Then create a text file `Example.cd` in the directory where `CDCLI.jar` is located containing e.g. the following simple CD (please note that, like in Java, filename and modelname in the file are equal):

 ```
 classdiagram Example {
   class Person {